imapp-pl/gas-cost-estimator/docs/notes/instrumentation_measurement/evmone.md

     cmake .. -DEVMONE_TESTING=ON
     cmake --build . -- -j
     ```
+    Changes related to the Gas Cost Estimator are in branch `wallclock` in both `evmone` and `evmc` git submodules.

     I got compile errors because of old gcc not supporting C++17
     1. https://askubuntu.com/questions/466651/how-do-i-use-the-latest-gcc-on-ubuntu/1163021#1163021
     2. then: